AliJH/household-expenses/README.md

 Well one last thing to think about is creating a mobile view for each report page so that you can impress friends and enemies alike while out and about.

-I'm no UX expert but below are screenshots from my mobile phone of the mobile app views that I have created, noticeably missing our photos of impressed friends and/or enemies.
+I'm no UX expert but below are screenshots from my mobile phone of the mobile app views that I have created, noticeably missing are photos of impressed friends and/or enemies.

 ![Power BI App Summary](images/powerbi_app_summary_small.png)
 ![Power BI App Highlights](images/powerbi_app_highlights_small.png)